Frequently Asked Questions

 Q: I have a particular skill and wonder if I can fill a volunteer need this way?

 A: We are a flexible co-operative organization that benefits from each year's special group of families.
 Let us know on your application if you think you have a skill-set we could use.
-In past years we've benefited from woodworkers, children's entertainers, photographers, web developers, number crunchers, fundraisers and more.
+In past years we've benefited from woodworkers, children's entertainers, photographers, web developers, musicians, number crunchers, fundraisers and more.

 Q: My child has a very serious food allergy.
 How does the school accommodate allergies?